Welcome to Manor House School

 Our new uniform has been a successful change and our smartly dressed sports teams continue to make their mark enjoying a range of success across many different activities.

 ‘To love is to live’ was chosen as the school motto in 1921 by the Bishop of Plymouth.
 Today, we wish our pupils to ‘love learning’; to be engaged and curious learners who enjoy the opportunities offered.
 We encourage our pupils to ‘love each other’; to be members of our community who demonstrate kindness, respect, celebrate diversity and develop leadership skills.
-Finally, to ‘love themselves ‘; pupils who develop positive self-esteem, confidence and responsibility.
+Finally, to ‘love themselves ‘; to develop positive self-esteem, confidence and responsibility.